Code4Community/Code4Community.github.io/tutorials/tutorial-1.md

 So,

 - All you should have to do is change the 'compare' branch to your branch, and click 'Create pull request'.
+    - If you can't find your branch, that means you didn't successfully push your changes in the previous part.
+Let us know and we can try to help you.
 - Give your pull request a title and leave a comment with any issues you had
 - Click 'Create pull request' (again)